-4.24.3 Working Group Charter
+311 4.3 Working Group Charter

-The first order of business for any working group is to create a charter that clearly describes the scope of their work.
-Brainstorming, fact finding, guest speakers and other enlightening activities often precede or coincide with Charter development.
+312 The first order of business for any working group is to create a charter that clearly describes the scope of their work.
+Brainstorming, fact finding, guest speakers and other enlightening activities often precede or coincide with Charter 313 314 development.
 In addition to scope, the Charter should define milestones and schedule, including an expiration date.
-Extensions may be granted by the PWG Steering Committee, based on perception of progress and commitment of the working group.
-In some cases the working group may choose to publish their standard in affiliation with an outside standards organization such as the IETF or W3C.
-If this is evident, the Charter should indicate the desire for formal affiliation with another standards organization and include a liaison plan with the other organization.
-Charter definition, requirements gathering and outlining a preliminary Working Draft may occur simultaneously.
-In many cases, this is encouraged, as new information gleaned from these activities may alter perception of the Charter.
+315 Extensions may be granted by the PWG Steering Committee, based on perception of progress and commitment of the working group.
+In some cases the working group may choose to publish their standard in affiliation with an 316 outside standards organization such as the IETF or W3C.
+If this is evident, the Charter should indicate the desire for 317 318 formal affiliation with another standards organization and include a liaison plan with the other organization.
+Charter 319 definition, requirements gathering and outlining a preliminary Working Draft may occur simultaneously.
+In many 320 cases, this is encouraged, as new information gleaned from these activities may alter perception of the Charter.
+321

-A Working Group Charter requires Formal Approval (see Section 8).
+322 A Working Group Charter requires Formal Approval (see Section 8).

-4.34.4 Statement of Requirements
+323 4.4 Statement of Requirements

-Prior to completion of the first Working Draft, a clear statement of requirements for the standard to be produced is required.
-A requirements statement documents the best effort collection of known requirements on a particular protocol, interface, procedure or convention.
-The requirements statement is important as it leads to a clear, common understanding of the goals, provides a guide for developing the standard, and can be used as a final test to measure the completeness of the resulting specification.
-It is not necessary that the resulting standard meet every stated requirement, but the standard should be explicit about which requirements it does not meet, and why.
-Requirements may be updated during the development of the standard, as they become clearer.
+324 Prior to completion of the first Working Draft, a clear statement of requirements for the standard to be produced is required.
+A requirements statement documents the best effort collection of known requirements on a particular 325 326 protocol, interface, procedure or convention.
+The requirements statement is important as it leads to a clear, common understanding of the goals, provides a guide for developing the standard, and can be used as a final test to measure 327 328 the completeness of the resulting specification.
+It is not necessary that the resulting standard meet every stated 329 requirement, but the standard should be explicit about which requirements it does not meet, and why.
+Requirements 330 may be updated during the development of the standard, as they become clearer.
 As with Charter (above), brainstorming, fact finding and associated activities frequently accompany the process of requirements gathering.
-Often, at the beginning of a project, the Charter, Requirements and early versions of an initial Working Draft are all undergoing simultaneous revision until a clear direction emerges and the Charter and Requirements are formally approved.
+331 332 Often, at the beginning of a project, the Charter, Requirements and early versions of an initial Working Draft are all 333 undergoing simultaneous revision until a clear direction emerges and the Charter and Requirements are formally 334 approved.
+335

-A Working Group Statement of Requirements requires Formal Approval (see Section 8).
+336 A Working Group Statement of Requirements requires Formal Approval (see Section 8).

-4.44.5 Working Draft
+338 4.5 Working Draft

-sufficient information to begin writing a standard, the initial Working Draft will be written.
+When rough consensus has been reached on the Charter, Requirements and general approach, and there is sufficient information to begin writing a standard, the initial Working Draft will be written.
 Charter and Requirements must be formally approved prior to completion of the first Working Draft.
 A PWG Working Draft facilitates reaching consensus on how to approach the PWG Standard and provides a backdrop for discussion and agreement on details of the specification.
 The initial Working Draft should be reasonably complete and drives a stake in the ground as the basis for further work on the Standard.